Candoni: Zone of Peace

 The Sitio of Cantomanyog in Barangay Haba was the first Zone of Peace in the Philippines.
-Peace Zone culture is so influential that the people of Cantomanyog were able to produce cultural products therefrom like oral history of Cantomanyog, poetry and music to the extent that it inspired a cluster of communities to do same.
+The Peace Zone culture has had a significant impact on local communities, enabling the people of Cantomanyog to produce cultural expressions such as oral histories, poetry, and music, inspiring neighboring communities to follow suit.

-The first skirmish between the NPA and the military happened in Southern Negros in September 1971.
-With the information that the NPA had a base in the towns of Candoni and Kabankalan, the military immediately sent troops in the said area to hunt down the rebels.
-The NPA's popularity in the hinterlands of Southern Negros, where government was seldom seen and felt, could be explained by its ability to dispense swift, revolutionary justice and maintain order in the community.
-On April 18, 1989, an undetermined number of NPA guerillas launched a surprise attack on the 7th IB, Alpha Company Detachment at Caningay, Candoni.
-The Caningay raid was one of the NPA's most daring attacks on a military outpost in Candoni.
+The first armed encounter between the New People’s Army (NPA) and government forces in Southern Negros occurred in September 1971.
+After learning of NPA bases in the towns of Candoni and Kabankalan, the military deployed troops to suppress the insurgents.
+The NPA gained support in the remote areas of Southern Negros, where government presence was limited, due in part to its ability to provide swift revolutionary justice and maintain order.

+On April 18, 1989, an undetermined number of NPA guerrillas launched a surprise attack on the 7th Infantry Battalion, Alpha Company detachment at Caningay, Candoni.
+The Caningay raid is considered one of the NPA’s most audacious assaults on a military outpost in the area.

-In 1989, on the island of Negros, because of the inhuman conditions in the evacuation centers, nearly 300 persons - most of them were children - died from malnutrition and measles as the result of the U.S.-organized bombing raid, "Operation Thunderbolt" in the municipalities of Candoni, Hino–baan, Ilog, Cauayan, Kabankalan and Sipalay popularly referred to as the CHICKS area.
+In 1989, on the island of Negros, because of the inhumane conditions in the evacuation centers, nearly 300 persons, most of them were children, died from malnutrition and measles as the result of the U.S.-organized bombing raid, "Operation Thunderbolt" in the municipalities of Candoni, Hino–baan, Ilog, Cauayan, Kabankalan and Sipalay popularly referred to as the CHICKS area.
 The people of Cantomanyog began to ask themselves, "Why is this war happening here?"